 Can you see a season of stress ahead of you?
 I'd love to show you how to plan ahead.
 When you know it's coming you can survive the stress when you plan ahead for a challenging homeschool year.

-Other times a homeschool parent will see that a dark and difficult future is ahead.
-You may see from a mile off that something truly disruptive is heading your way.
-A planned surgery, an impending divorce, a major move, or a life-altering health crisis.
-Take evasive action and plan for independent school work for the coming, challenging year.
+Oftentimes a homeschool parent will see that a dark and difficult future is ahead.
+You may see from a mile off that something truly disruptive is heading your way: a planned surgery, an impending divorce, a major move, or a life-altering health crisis.
+Take evasive action and plan for independent school work for the coming challenging year.

-Today can you fill in the assignment sheet with the curriculum you plan to use.
+Today can you create an assignment sheet with the curriculum you plan to use.
 By spending the day creating a simple checklist, your child will be able to work independently on lessons throughout the year.

-Then, create the assignment sheets the child will use.
+Then fill in the assignment sheets you created and the child will use.
 With the curriculum names already inserted, calculate how much the child needs to accomplish each day.
 Create 32 assignments sheets, copying the one you made, and divide your curriculum choices into 32 weeks.
 Put these 32 assignment sheets into a notebook with some notebook paper.
 Add that to your school box.
 Each assignment sheet page might have details like this example.

 By the end of the week, you will be ready to handle the coming year while educating your child and maintaining your sanity.